xurxodiz/sorin/README.md

 You need Python3 and Perl.

-If you want to init or fetch from Twitter, or tweet, you need Python2 and the [python-twitter](https://github.com/bear/python-twitter) library as well.
+If you want to `init` or `fetch` from Twitter, or `tweet`, you need Python2 and the [python-twitter](https://github.com/bear/python-twitter) library as well.
 You must also create a `SECRET` file with your Twitter consumer key, consumer secret, access key, and access token in different lines, inside of the `scripts` folder.

 To `init-theatre` you need the `pdftotext` utility.
 You can get it from the `xpdf` package: on Linux use your favourite package manager, and on OSX just `brew tap homebrew/x11` and `brew install xpdf`.